Should I Watch..? 'The Expendables 3'

 The Expendables are a team of heavily-armed and well trained mercenaries operating from their base in New Orleans, lead by Barney Ross and his friend Lee Christmas.
 After busting former Expendables member Doc from prison, the Expendables make their way to Somali to intercept a shipment of explosives.
 But they are stunned to find that the arms dealer is none other than a former co-founder of the Expendables who went rogue and ultimately disappeared, Conrad Stonebanks.
 Conrad just about escapes but not before critically injuring Hale Caesar which gives Barney all the motivation he needs to track him down and stop him.

 However, Barney now feels that the old team - Christmas, Yin Yang, Gunner and Toll Road - can't cut it any more and so he meets up with an old contact, Bonaparte, to recruit new members.
-Assembling his new team, Barney sets off after Stonebanks - with the old crew following not to far behind, in case things go wrong...
+Assembling his new team, Barney sets off after Stonebanks with the old crew following not too far behind, in case things go wrong.
+And boy, are things about to go wrong...

 Sylvester Stallone, Creighton Rothenberger & Katrin Benedikt *